^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pathogenetic factors that cause cell damage in shock and ischemia are numerous.
-Cells of various organs and tissues are unequally sensitive to these factors, and in the same tissue (organ), lesions are most often focal in nature, reflecting the spatial distribution of local microcirculation disorders and the effects of cytoaggressive substances, metabolic and ATP synthesis disorders, "slag" and pH shifts, other difficult-to-account changes.
-As a result of a complex of structural and functional disorders (in the beginning - reversible), a state is formed that has been called the "shock cell".
+Pathogenetic factors causing cell damage during shock and ischemia are numerous.
+Cells of different organs and tissues are unequally sensitive to these factors, and in the same tissue (organ) damage is most often focal, reflecting the spatial distribution of local microcirculation disorders and the effects of cytoaggressive substances, metabolic disorders and ATP synthesis, removal of "slags" and pH shifts, and other changes that are difficult to account for.
+As a result of a complex of structural and functional disorders (initially reversible), a condition is formed that is called a "shock cell".

-Among the many interrelated factors in the pathogenesis of the "shock cell," it seems methodologically useful to selectively artificially those that are amenable to a positive pharmacological effect and allow us to formulate a number of additional approaches to the pharmacotherapy of shock.
-These approaches have been extensively studied experimentally, but only partially realized in clinical practice.
-The need for additional approaches is explained by the fact that measures and means that correct violations of systemic and regional blood flow, respiration and oxygen transport function of blood, hemocoagulation, acid-base state and other therapeutic interventions of the systemic level belong to the crucial importance in preventing the transition of the cell to a "shock state".
-Taking into account this situation, it is possible to single out the following known and promising directions, mainly the cellular level of pharmacological prophylaxis and therapy of shock disorders:
+Among the many interrelated factors of the pathogenesis of the "shock cell", it seems methodologically useful to single out, to a certain extent artificially, those that are amenable to positive pharmacological action and allow formulating a number of additional approaches to the pharmacotherapy of shock.
+These approaches have been studied quite thoroughly experimentally, but only partially implemented in clinical practice.
+The need for additional approaches is explained by the fact that the decisive role in preventing the transition of the cell to the "shock state" belongs to measures and means that correct disorders of systemic and regional blood flow, respiration and oxygen transport function of the blood, hemocoagulation, acid-base balance and other therapeutic interventions at the systemic level.
+Taking this into account, the following known and promising directions, mainly at the cellular level, of pharmacological prevention and therapy of disorders in shock can be identified:

 Development and study of drugs that protect biological membranes from damage: